 Because CBD pain creams can vary in the amount of CBD that they contain, it is important to follow the directions on the product you’ve chosen in dosing.
 In general, you can expect between 3 and 8 mg of CBD per application.
 Higher potency and superior products should contain at least 8 mg of CBD.

-Typically, topical CBD can be reapplied as often as the effects wear off.
+Typically, topical CBD creams for pain relief can be reapplied as often as the effects wear off.
 However, you will have to carefully monitor for any side effects.
 It is best to adjust dosage with the help of your doctor.

 Because transdermal CBD can enter into the bloodstream, dosing is often different and more precise than for topical treatments.
-Be sure to distinguish between transdermal and topical CBD when you are determining dosage.
+Be sure to distinguish between transdermal and topical CBD when you are determining dosage for your pain relief.

 How to Apply CBD Topicals

-CBD topicals are very easy to apply.
+CBD topicals, like CBD creams for pain relief, are very easy to apply.
 Simply rub the product onto the affected area until it is fully absorbed.
 To determine how much to use, consult the directions on the product you have chosen.
-The amount that you should apply depends on the concentration in a given product and what your doctor has recommended that you use.
+The amount that you should apply depends on the concentration in a given product and what your doctor has recommended that you use for pain relief.

 What To Look For When Reading Labels and Reviews